NormanDunbar/QLWikiConverter/QLWikiConverter.rst

     CONV_IMAGE_LINK={{  %SRC%?%WIDTH%x%HEIGHT% }}

+If, as in the HTML example translation file, you want to embed an image as a link to a page displaying the image at its full size, then

+..  code-block:: none

+    CONV_IMAGE_LINK={{  %SRC%?%WIDTH%x%HEIGHT%&direct }}

 Image Gallery
 ~~~~~~~~~~~~~
 Image galleries are permitted in DokuWiki, but as ``rwapWiki`` currently doesn't support them, and they are not used in the QL Wiki, this is not a valid option for a translation file.

 Inline Code
 ~~~~~~~~~~~
+DokuWiki has supposedly got the '%%' markers for inline code, which is supposed to format in a mono-spaced font and ignore any further formatting on the enclosed text, but doesn't!

+It also has a pair of single quotes (''), to format the text following in a mono-spaced font, which *does* work, but will still interpret italic, bold etc in whatever is between the two pairs of quotes.

+In order to get our inline code mono-spaced and not to be interpreted as Wiki markup, if the code resembles that, we have to use both of the above, as follows:

 ..  code-block:: none

+    CONV_INLINE_CODE_ON=''%%
+    CONV_INLINE_CODE_OFF=%%''

 Italic Text
 ~~~~~~~~~~~